SOLOMON BIENSTOCK, MD

-The New York Cardiological Society, Inc., is pleased to announce a new scholarship in honor and recognition of one of its past presidents, the late Dr. Stephen S. Scheidt.
+The New York Cardiological Society, Inc., hosts an annual scholarship in honor and recognition of one of its past presidents, the late Dr. Stephen S. Scheidt.
 The NewYork-Presbyterian Hospital/Weill Cornell Medical Center cardiologist was also a professor of clinical medicine and served as Assistant Dean for Continuing Medical Education and Associate Dean for Student Affairs.

 Described as a “brilliant clinician and advocate for medical education internationally” and “greatly beloved by colleagues, students and patients alike,” Scheidt was the longtime director of the Weill Cornell Medical College’s cardiology training program, former vice president of the American Heart Association, co-director of the Salzburg-Cornell Seminars for Physicians, and Associate Editor of Cardiovascular Reviews and Reports.